 Approval rates vary widely by the type of loan and lender.
 Traditional banks and credit unions tend to look at credit scores, business age, tax returns, and financial reports.
-Modern online lenders, on the other hand, hone in on your business revenue.
+A lot of online lenders, on the other hand, hone in on your business revenue.

 Before you apply, it’s a good idea to assess where you stand based on these five factors:

 - Your annual revenue: If you don’t have any demonstrable business sales, do you have reliable personal income?

 - Your cash flow: Do you have steady income that can offset any cash flow issues?